luminus-framework/luminus/resources/md/guestbook.md

 #### guestbook.routes

 The `routes` namespace is where the routes and controllers for our home and about pages are located.
-When you add more routes, such as authentication, or specific workflows you should create namespaces for them here.
+When you add more routes, such as authentication or specific workflows you should create namespaces for them here.

 * `home.clj` - a namespace that defines the home and about pages of the application